Remigius de Fécamp: Consecration and difficulties

 Remigius was given the Bishopric of Dorchester in 1067.
 This was the largest diocese in England at the time, and was the first bishopric to become vacant after the Norman Conquest.
 Remigius was the first Norman to be appointed to an ecclesiastical post in England after the Norman Conquest.
 The reason for his appointment was his service to the new king, particularly for his donation of ships to the Norman Conquest.
 This led to accusations of simony, or the purchase of ecclesiastical office, against Remigius.

 Remigius was consecrated by Stigand, the Archbishop of Canterbury, sometime around 1067.
 The new bishop was present at the coronation of Matilda, William's wife, as queen in 1068.
-But in 1070, the arrival of papal legates led to problems for Remigius, especially with regard to his consecration by Stigand.
+But in 1070, the arrival of papal legates led to problems for Remigius, especially concerning his consecration by Stigand.
 As part of the consecration, Remigius had made a profession of obedience to Stigand.
 However, shortly after Easter in 1070, the papal legates deposed Stigand, and this action brought the acts of Stigand into disrepute, including the consecration of Remigius.
 The papal legates suspended the bishop from office, which did not prevent him from being present at the consecration of Lanfranc, Stigand's successor at Canterbury in August 1070.
 Because of the uncertainty surrounding his consecration at Stigand's hands, Remigius had to receive papal absolution for the uncanonical consecration.